-The normal work days in the workweek are Monday through Friday, which provides provide employees with two (2) consecutive days off.
-Modifications to the Monday through Friday work schedule and the assignment of two consecutive days off were made for some employees working in the Library Department in the past.
+The City shall provide employees with two (2) consecutive days off.
+Modifications to the assignment of two consecutive days off were made for some employees working in the Library Department in the past.
 Such alternative work schedule arrangements shall remain.
-Departments that currently schedule employees to work a schedule other than the normal work days described above are Library Department and AMP.
-Any future modifications where the City does not provide two consecutive days off to the Monday through Friday work schedule for current employees shall be the subject of meet and confer between the City and the Association.
+Any future modifications where the City does not provide two consecutive days off work for employees shall be the subject of meet and confer between the City and the Association.